Page last updated17th October 2024

 Mortality

-Of all specific causes of death, IHD was the leading cause of Aboriginal and Torres Strait Islander deaths in NSW, Qld, WA, SA and the NT combined in 2022 (537 deaths) [47832].
-The age-standardised IHD death rate for males: 166 per 100,000 (crude rate 81 per 100,000) was higher than the rate for females: 108 per 100,000 (crude rate 56 per 100,000).
+Of all specific causes of death, IHD was the leading cause of Aboriginal and Torres Strait Islander deaths in NSW, Qld, WA, SA and the NT combined in 2023 (488 deaths) [49929].
+For males, IHD was the leading cause of death, with a crude rate of 73 per 100,000.
+For females, IHD was the third leading cause of death, with a crude rate of 36 per 100,000.

 In 2015-2019, there were 3,471 deaths of Aboriginal and Torres Strait Islander people in NSW, Qld, WA, SA and the NT combined caused by CVD [42101].
 CVD was the second leading general cause of death after neoplasms (including cancer), accounting for 23% of all deaths.
-The crude CVD mortality rate was 97 per 100,000 (age-standardised rate 229 per 100,000).
+The crude CVD mortality rate was 97 per 100,000.
 The crude CVD mortality rate for Aboriginal and Torres Strait Islander males (109 per 100,000) was higher than the rate for females (84 per 100,000).
 Age-specific mortality rates for overall CVD increased with age, with high rates seen among people as young as 25-34 years (23 per 100,000).
 Crude rates were highest in the NT (154 per 100,000) and lowest in NSW (74 per 100,000).
 Crude rates were higher in remote areas (152 per 100,000) than non-remote areas (78 per 100,000).
 Of specific CVD types, IHD caused the most deaths (56% of CVD deaths), followed by other heart disease[12] (17%), cerebrovascular disease (15%), hypertensive diseases (4.8%), other diseases of the circulatory system[13] (3.7%), and RHD (3.4%).

 Burden of disease